-Worse, the spreadsheet-driven process hampered the accounting team’s ability to track and monitor the closing process in real time.
-According to Mark Gonsoulin, director, strategic planning for Energy Transfer, “We have multiple publicly traded statements, and we operate across the country, so visibility and transparency is critical.
+Worse, the spreadsheet-driven process hampered the accounting team’s ability to track and monitor the closing process in real-time.
+According to Mark Gonsoulin, director, of strategic planning for Energy Transfer, “We have multiple publicly traded statements, and we operate across the country, so visibility and transparency are critical.
 And as we continued to grow, we knew we needed better control of our close process.”

 Energy Transfer’s accounting team attended a BlackLine user conference in 2010 as prospective clients.
 “I came in not knowing what BlackLine was about.
 But I learned how much the people care for this company and how much the employees really care about what they do,” says Gonsoulin.
 “But I also learned what BlackLine could do for us.
 There was a lot of idea generation and information that was really useful.”

 By the time the team returned to the conference in 2011, they had implemented BlackLine’s Account Reconciliations module.
 The product is designed to automate accounting’s most repetitive, manual, and time-consuming tasks.
 By streamlining workflows, improving transparency, and increasing accuracy with BlackLine products, Energy Transfer’s accounting team now has more time to focus on truly value-added work.

 “We came to the 2011 conference as users.
 We were excited, as this time it was more about having BlackLine take us from where we were to where we knew we could be,” says Gonsoulin.
 “Every time I come to these conferences, I learn more and more about what BlackLine really is and how we can do more with it.”